mwilliamson/java-mammoth/README.md

   Call this to preserve empty paragraphs in the output.

 * `DocumentConverter idPrefix(String idPrefix)`:
-  A string to prepend to any generated IDs, such as those used by bookmarks, footnotes and endnotes.
+  a string to prepend to any generated IDs, such as those used by bookmarks, footnotes and endnotes.

 #### `Result<T>`